AckeeCZ/create-node-app/README.md

 STARTER        Which template to setup
-DIRECTORY      Destination directory where to set the starter up (default: ./node-app)
+DIRECTORY      Destination directory where to set the starter up (default: ./node-app) PROJECT_NAME   (optional) Name of the project - used in .env files

 Starters available:
     cloudrun            Cloud Run + express